benface/tailwindcss-transitions/README.md

 }
 ```

-Note: All the theme objects optionally accept a `default` key.
-For `transitionProperty` and `willChange`, that key generates a simple `transition` / `will-change` class (instead of `transition-default` / `will-change-default`).
-For `transitionDuration`, `transitionTimingFunction`, and `transitionDelay`, the `default` key doesn’t generate any class; it is used to generate base styles applied to all elements (`*`) so that you can use one of the `transition-[property]` classes without having to define a duration, timing function, or delay every time.
-Therefore, with no configuration, simply adding the `transition` class to an element applies a `250ms` transition to `all` its properties.
+Note: The `transitionDuration`, `transitionTimingFunction`, and `transitionDelay` theme objects optionally accept a `default` key that doesn’t generate any class; it is used to generate base styles applied to all elements (`*`) so that you can use one of the `transition-[property]` classes without having to define a duration, timing function, or delay every time.